-Connect a highly accurate tachometer to one of the stick coil primary leads.
+• Connect a highly accurate tachometer to one of the stick coil primary leads.

-- GS05085BS1 C - Start the engine and warm it up thoroughly. - Check the idle speed, using a highly accurate tachometer [A]. - Open and close the throttle. - ★ If the idle speed is out of the specified range, adjust it.
+- Start the engine and warm it up thoroughly. - Check the idle speed, using a highly accurate tachometer [A].

 Do not measure the idle speed by the tachometer of the meter unit.